 Mechanical & Manufacturing Engineering is one of six specialisations offered by the School of Engineering.
 Our academic staff also contribute strongly to the Biomedical Engineering programme.
 Besides the BAI/MAI Engineering course, we are also engaged in the BSc/MAI Engineering with Management course.
-Altogether, we educate some 300 undergraduate students each year, as well as contributing to teaching the first and second year Engineering students.
+Altogether, we educate some 300 undergraduate students each year, as well as contributing to teaching of first and second year Engineering students.
 Detailed information on all undergraduate courses offered is available from the School of Engineering.

 Students specialising in Mechanical Engineering are entering a broad multidisciplinary field with plenty of opportunities for highly qualified jobs.
 Our graduates are employed across a wide range of areas, including:

 - Engineering consultancy companies engaged in national and international engineering projects,